maxja/rustok/chapters/ch01-introducing-rust/README.md

 * How to point cargo to different template?
 * Is it possible to switch it to different codepage for defined string literals?
+* How to handle errors in Rust?
+* How to assign value to an enum's values?
+* Is `vec!` also macro?
+* How to do threading in Rust properly?